Divyani-cs/Webdev-learning/Angular.js/LOGIN_and_profile/readme.md

-## Login & Profile(DAY-8)
+## Login & Profile (DAY-8)

 ## What we learnt today

- the login and profile flow.
+ The login and profile flow.
 This is how it works:

 1. User types email and password on the login page and clicks Login.
 2. The app sends this data to the server.